 Quail eggs are so tiny and cute, I’ve always wanted to try them.
-I decided to hard boil the quail eggs and top them with a little horseradish, a nice, salty roe, and black lava sea salt.
+I decided to hard boil the quail eggs and top them with a little horseradish, a nice salty caviar, and black lava sea salt.
 Tasty bites!

 Another option would be to serve soft-boiled or fried quail eggs on toast points.
 And if you’re feeling fancy, quail eggs would be delicious on blini with smoked salmon, chives and crème fraîche.
 My son likes them raw over a salad.

 Next time, I plan on getting a larger quantity of quail eggs and pickling them in beet juice!